5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

 For the best results, you should spend 80% of your time promoting content, and 20% creating it.

-By following this step by step process you’ve integrated three core marketing strategies to promote your webinar.
+By following this step by step digital marketing process you’ve integrated three core marketing strategies to promote your webinar.

 Thus, you’ve better positioned your offer to achieve your marketing goals.